Radon and Selling Your Home

 - Pay for a radon mitigation system yourself.
 We recommend this option only if the buyer insists on it.
 When you’re selling your home, radon mitigation often comes down to two things: cost and time.
 You’re under pressure to find a radon mitigation contractor who will install a system at a low cost and on a tight timeline.
 In our experience, this often means our competitors install sub-par systems that don’t reduce radon to levels that mitigate health risks.
 That’s why it’s best to put the responsibility of purchasing a radon mitigation system on the buyer’s shoulders.

 Did you know the Minnesota Radon Awareness Act of 2014 requires you to disclose whether or not your home has been tested for radon?
 If you’ve had radon testing done at your home, make the following documents available to potential buyers:

-- Radon test disclosure form with records and description of any radon concentrations and steps to mitigate
+- Radon test disclosure form with records and a description of any radon concentrations and the steps you took to mitigate

-- A “Radon Warning Statement” outlining the health risks of radon
+- “Radon Warning Statement” outlining the health risks of radon

-- The two-page “Radon in Real Estate Transactions” publication
+- Two-page “Radon in Real Estate Transactions” publication

 American Radon Mitigation’s owner Jesse Green was recently a guest on Real Estate Ready 360 to discuss radon’s role within the real estate industry.